MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/moving-platform-unity.md

 }
 ```

-Devices that do not have Moving Platform Mode available, like VR devices and Hololens 1, will always return 'Standard'.
+Devices that don't have Moving Platform Mode available, like VR devices and Hololens 1, will always return 'Standard'.

 ### Setting the mode